The number of women traveling the world on business trips is constantly growing.

 • Portable alarms – compact, portable alarm systems can signal sufficient decibels to alert anyone within a certain radius of where you are.

-• Pepper spray: in specific destinations, it is legal to carry an aerosol spray that can be used as a disabling weapon by irritating the eyes and airways.
-Research the laws on this at your destination before you go.
+• Pepper spray: in specific destinations, it’s legal to carry an aerosol spray that can be used as a disabling weapon by irritating the eyes and airways.
+Research your destination’s laws on this before you go.

-• Business travel software – there are handy locator tools available that can help your travel manager oversee your locations if shared with them, and keep you safe.
+• Business travel software – handy locator tools are available to help your travel manager see your location and keep you safe.

 5. Be aware while exploring

 Most business travelers like to add on a few days of leisure time to explore a destination once the formalities are over.
-But if you’re unfamiliar with the local area, it’s wise to explore during daylight hours only – especially if you’re a woman traveling solo.
-You can also check with hotel staff and ask for local travel safety tips and make sure you only use licensed taxis to get around.
+If you’re unfamiliar with the local area, it’s wise to explore during daylight hours only – especially if you’re a woman traveling solo.
+You can also ask hotel staff for local travel safety tips and make sure you only use licensed taxis to get around.

 6. Take care when getting money out

-ATMs are hotspots for theft, especially for tourists who might be distracted by their unfamiliar surroundings and unaware of local areas where thieves may operate.
+ATMs are hotspots for theft, especially for tourists who might be distracted or unaware of local areas where thieves may operate.
 Here are some tips for female business travelers looking to protect themselves while abroad:

-• Don’t carry large amounts of cash – leave it in a safe in your hotel room or with the hotel reception, along with any other valuables you don’t need on your person.
+• Don’t carry large amounts of cash – leave it in a safe in your hotel room or with hotel reception, along with any valuables you don’t need on your person.

-Whether it’s the employee or a different team booking business travel accommodation, it’s important to be aware of safety requirements for female business travelers.
-When selecting business travel accommodation, pay attention to hotel location, reviews and whether or not there is a 24/7 reception service.
-For added security, you can also look out for measures like fingerprint scanning upon entry and CCTV.
+Whether it’s the employee or a separate team booking business travel accommodations, it’s important to be aware of safety requirements for female business travelers.
+When selecting business travel accommodations, pay attention to hotel location, reviews, and whether there’s 24/7 reception.
+For added security, look out for measures like fingerprint scanning upon entry and CCTV.

 8. Keep travel documents safe

-While it may seem obvious, it’s easy to forget where you’ve put all of your important travel documents while you’re busy on the move for work.
-But being prepared and creating a backup (often simply digital copies will suffice) of travel and identity documents is a great way to avoid any safety issues at your destination.
+While it may seem obvious, it’s easy to forget where you’ve put all your important travel documents while you’re busy and on the move for work.
+But being prepared and creating a back-up (digital copies often suffice) of travel and identity documents is a great way to avoid any safety issues at your destination.

 9. Dress inconspicuously

-Dressing appropriately is important for both male and female business travelers, not only to make you less of a target for pickpockets and other criminals but also to make you feel welcome with locals.
-Making an effort to speak the local language and paying attention to local etiquette in terms of what you wear are also great ways to ensure you avoid any negative travel experiences.
+Dressing appropriately is important for both male and female business travelers, not only to make you less of a target for pickpockets and other criminals, but also to make you feel welcome with locals.
+Making an effort to speak the local language and paying attention to local etiquette in terms of what to wear are also great ways to avoid any negative travel experiences.
 Try not to wear expensive jewelry or shoes or carry designer handbags that attract attention to you as a tourist.

 10. Feedback to your company after the trip

-Giving feedback to your employer after a business travel trip is a great way to make sure any safety risks for female business travel are avoided in future.
-You can highlight useful safety or security services you appreciated, transport options that made you feel safe, or aspects of the hotel that made it a success.
-It’s also important to mention the parts of the trip that need to be improved upon.
-This could be any safety concerns, anything that could be more convenient, or any safety training that you think might help female employees.
+Giving feedback to your employer after a business trip is a great way to make sure any safety risks for female travelers are avoided in the future.
+Highlight useful safety or security services you appreciated, transportation options that made you feel safe, or aspects of the hotel that made it a success.
+It’s also important to mention the parts of the trip that need improvement.
+This could be any safety concerns, anything that could be more convenient, or any safety training you think might help employees.

 Suggested articles